 Request Library Instruction for your Class

 Many of your students have no experience at all using college-level information resources and will place inordinate trust in the first results of a Google search.
-If you are requiring your students to do research, please consider scheduling a library orientation customized to the needs of your class.
+If you are requiring your students to do research, please consider scheduling a library instruction session customized to the needs of your class.

 If your syllabus does not allow for a customized orientation, you can offer extra credit for attending one or more Face-to-Face Library Workshops.